lmc2179/lmc2179.github.io/drafts/autoreg.md

 Adding more lags seems to improve the model, but has diminishing returns.
 We've computed a standard error on the average squared residual.
 Using the [one standard error rule](https://lmc2179.github.io/posts/cvci.html), we'll pick $p=17$, the lag which is smallest but within 1 standard error of the best model.

 Now that we've picked the lag length, let's see whether the model assumptions hold.
+When we subtract out the predictions of our model, we should be left with something that looks like Gaussian white noise - errors which are normally distributed around zero, and which have no autocorrelection.
+Let's start by

 ```python
 train_and_select_df = df[df['t'] <= validate_cutoff]